qlik-oss/qliksense-k8s/manifests/gke-demo/README.md

 To install <project_name>:

 1. Run the `createGKECluster.sh/ps1` script.
-2. Provide the parameters described in the [Prerequisite](#prerequisites-and-installation) above.
+2. Provide the parameters described in the [Prerequisite](#prerequisites-and-installation) section above.

 This should take 5-10 minutes.

 The output of the script is a qliksense configuration resource `yaml`, named after the Qlik Sense host name, encoded with all the information collected by the script from the output of `gcloud` commands using the parmameters provided:
 Ex:
 ```yaml